OpenEvalProject/evals/manuscripts/elife-94245/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/027tjex48 School of Agriculture, Meiji University Kawasaki Japan
+1. School of Agriculture, Meiji University Kawasaki Japan ([ROR:027tjex48](https://ror.org/027tjex48))

 † Corresponding author

 ## Abstract

 The hox operon in Synechocystis sp.
-PCC 6803, encoding bidirectional hydrogenase responsible for H 2 production, is transcriptionally upregulated under microoxic conditions.
+PCC 6803, encoding bidirectional hydrogenase responsible for H2 production, is transcriptionally upregulated under microoxic conditions.
 Although several regulators for hox transcription have been identified, their dynamics and higher-order DNA structure of hox region in microoxic conditions remain elusive.
 We focused on key regulators for the hox operon: cyAbrB2, a conserved regulator in cyanobacteria, and SigE, an alternative sigma factor.
 Chromatin immunoprecipitation sequencing revealed that cyAbrB2 binds to the hox promoter region under aerobic conditions, with its binding being flattened in microoxic conditions.
 Concurrently, SigE exhibited increased localization to the hox promoter under microoxic conditions.
 Genome-wide analysis revealed that cyAbrB2 binds broadly to AT-rich genome regions and represses gene expression.
 Moreover, we demonstrated the physical interactions of the hox promoter region with its distal genomic loci.
 Both the transition to microoxic conditions and the absence of cyAbrB2 influenced the chromosomal interaction.
 From these results, we propose that cyAbrB2 is a cyanobacterial nucleoid-associated protein (NAP), modulating chromosomal conformation, which blocks RNA polymerase from the hox promoter in aerobic conditions.
 We further infer that cyAbrB2, with altered localization pattern upon microoxic conditions, modifies chromosomal conformation in microoxic conditions, which allows SigE-containing RNA polymerase to access the hox promoter.
 The coordinated actions of this NAP and the alternative sigma factor are crucial for the proper hox expression in microoxic conditions.
 Our results highlight the impact of cyanobacterial chromosome conformation and NAPs on transcription, which have been insufficiently investigated.

 ## Introduction